fischfood/everybody-codes/README.md

 My solutions to the [Everybody Codes](https://everybody.codes) puzzles.

+Scoreboard times are added to the top of each file.

+If I completed it day of, I will add my leaderboard time (not local).
+If I took a break, or started at a later point, I will note my local time and say what place it would have been if calculatable.

+Compiling time will also be stated.
+I use PHP.
+There will be some long ones.

 To prevent hosting any puzzle data, I will only have the sample data commited to this repository.

 ## Bash Commands (using Mac)